-In an effort to transform IASC 2010 Framework on Durable Solutions for Internally Displaced Persons into an operational analytical toolkit, the Indicator Library and Analysis Guide were developed based on the framework’s widely recognised criteria to determine the extent to which durable solutions have been achieved.
+In an effort to transform the IASC 2010 Framework on Durable Solutions for Internally Displaced Persons into an operational analytical toolkit, the Interagency Indicator Library and Analysis Guide were developed based on the framework’s widely recognised criteria to determine the extent to which durable solutions have been achieved.

-The Indicator Library and Analysis Guide together give governments and the humanitarian and development sectors a tool to use collaboratively to develop joint evidence-based responses to support displaced families and communities in their pursuit of durable solutions.
+The Interagency Indicator Library and Analysis Guide together give governments and the humanitarian and development sectors a tool to use collaboratively for comprehensive and inclusive durable solutions analysis and monitoring.
+This can inform policy and strategy processes, as well as programming and advocacy efforts to support displaced families and communities in their pursuit of durable solutions.

 The indicators can be used for different data collection approaches and timeframes, including profiling, needs assessments, programmatic assessments, displacement tracking, as well as to inform local or national level monitoring frameworks.

 They have been aligned with the 2030 Agenda for Sustainable Development, allowing for monitoring of its commitment to leave no one behind, including IDPs.
 The indicators are meant for collecting data directly from IDPs and others affected by displacement, which should be complemented with macro-level information on the overall context.

 Here is a snapshot of the online platform, where you can discover and easily download at one click the full set of indicators.
 You will also find references to relevant SDG indicators.